-Before the coronavirus / COVID-19 crisis hit, the open office was becoming more accepted; over the last five years it rose in popularity.
+Before the pandemic hit, the open office was becoming more accepted; over the last five years, it rose in popularity.

 Really, it wasn’t that much different from office settings in the past, where there was a large room, and desks were laid out next to each other.

 The difference in modern times of course is that everyone is sitting at their station with noise-cancelling headphones on, blocking each other out.